 1. Event Basics

 If you'd like the automated emails to come from a specific branded address, you can change the settings by going to Event Setup> Settings.
 Click on Update under Custom Email Settings and enter the desired email address.
 If you go for this, we highly recommend setting up DKIM signatures after.

 With this option, you can automate the creation of the webinar to the connected webinar account.
 Look to Section 4.2 below on some comparisons between webinar integrations and other types of live sessions.
 Not using a webinar provider?
 No problem, skip these steps.

 To hook this up, we'll need to add a Host and then connect this Host to a webinar license.
-Check out this help docfor the steps.
+Read more on setting up a Host.

 3. Categories and Speakers

 We'll need to set up Categories to make it easier for your attendees to choose the sessions they're interested in.
-Check out this help doc for the steps.
+Read more on Categories.
 Once we've done that, let's get started on adding our lineup.
 Read more about adding Speakers.